doitintl/spot-asg/README.md

 ### Docker

-The `spot-asg` uses Docker both as a CI tool and for releasing final `spot-asg` multi-architecture Docker image (`scratch` with updated `ca-credentials` package).
+The `spotzero` uses Docker both as a CI tool and for releasing final `spotzero` multi-architecture Docker image (`scratch` with updated `ca-credentials` package).
 The final Docker image pushed to the specified Docker registry (DockerHub by default) and to the GitHub Container Registry.

 #### Building with Docker